11 Water Sports In Thailand: Splash Into Fun With The Best Adventures

 One of the famous water sports in Thailand is Windsurfing, which offers crystal clear waters, reliable wind, and breathtaking views.
 St. Patong Beach is the ideal destination to enjoy one of the most amazing water sports in Thailand, which is Asia’s topmost spot for this sport.
 When windsurfing, you surf the waves on a board with an attached sail powered by wind.
 With optimal wind conditions, waves, and designs, the site is close to ideal.

-Best Time To Visit: November to April and July to August
+Best Time: November to April and July to August

 8. Kayaking